adiog/cpp-precompiler/README.md

 Hmm..
 Sounds interesting..
 What can I do to try it?
 ===================================================
 In general, it should work out of the box.
 Use python3 with virtualenv and antlr4-python3-runtime installed.
 Also I assume that you have already been using clang-format.
 There is no need to remind of it, right?
 I also did not figure out how to handle the preprocessor directives, so anything complex will definitely not work, but some basic stuff can be tested.
-Also do not be picky about the duplicated defines in the template.
-To run the basic samples, use:
+To run the basic samples, use compiler wrapper:
 ```
 $ ./gcc-wrap.sh -std=c++14 -lpthread input.cc -o coroutine
 ```